duijf/stm-course/exercises.md

  - What runtime options are available for threads?
 How can you use them on multiple cores?

-## 4. Channel your concentration
+## 4. Queue the next exercise

 Open the documentation for the `stm` package.
 You can see a bunch of datatypes, other than `TVar`.
-An interesting one is `TChan`: a channel.
+An interesting one is `TQueue`: a queue.

-Try to think how you could implement a `TChan` based of `TVar`s.
+Try to think how you could implement a `TQueue` based of `TVar`s.
 How would that work?
 Try not to look at the source or the STM paper, but ask for hints if you're stuck.